fellstat/ipc/README.md

 Asynchronous processing is critical for performing a wide array of tasks, from high performance computing to web services.
 Communication between these disparate asynchronous processes is often required.
 Currently the statistical computing language R provides no built in features to handle interprocess communication between R processes while they are performing computations.
 Several packages have been written to handle the passing of text or binary data between processes (e.g. `txtq`, `liteq`, and `zmq`). `ipc` allows you to easily pass R objects between processes along with an associated signal, and have handler functions automatically execute them in the receiving process.

 There is particular focus on supporting asynchronous evaluation in Shiny applications.
-Examples are provided showing how to perform useful tasks such as:
+[Examples are included in the package](https://github.com/fellstat/ipc/tree/master/inst/apps) showing how to perform useful tasks such as:

 * Updating reactive values from within future
 * Progress bars for long running async tasks